AequilibraE/aequilibrae/docs/source/roadmap.rst

 us a line.

-If your organization is making use of AequilibraE, please consider funding some of the sew developments or maintenance of the project.
+If your organization is making use of AequilibraE, please consider funding some of the new developments or maintenance of the project.